andrewderango/Minesweeper/README.md

 # Minesweeper

+## Overview
 Minesweeper game in C with a GUI.
 The main.c file is the Minesweeper game played in the terminal and the main_Graphic.c includes a GUI using GTK.
 This is the first assignment of the MECHTRON 2MP3 course at McMaster University.
+To play with the GUI, compile ```main_Graphic.c```.
+To play without the GUI, compile ```main.c```

 ### Terminal Command to Run main_Graphic.c
 ``gcc -o main_Graphic main_Graphic.c $(pkg-config --cflags --libs gtk+-3.0)``<br>